ubccr/ccrdocs/pages/howto/matlab.md

 >>

 ```
-You will need to configure your user infomation into the Profile including the location to your public SSH key:
+You will need to configure your user infomation into the Profile including the location to your private SSH key:

 ```
 >> c = parcluster;